MicrosoftDocs/PowerShell-Docs/dsc/secureMOF.md

 configuration.
 Because this file contains the details of the configuration, it’s important to keep it secure.
 To do this, you can set the LCM to check the credentials of a user.
 This topic describes how to transmit those credentials securely to the target node by encrypting them with certificates.

 >**Note:** This topic discusses certificates used for encryption.
-For encryption, a self-signed certificate is sufficient, because the private key is always kept secret.
+For encryption, a self-signed certificate is sufficient, because the private key is always kept secret and encryption does not imply trust of the document.
 Self-signed certificates
 >should *not* be used for authentication purposes.
 You should use a certificate from a trusted Certification Authority (CA) for any authentication purposes.

 ## Prerequisites